Peanutbrain-pro/dummy_chat_mental_health_analysis/README.md

 ```

 drive link: https://drive.google.com/drive/folders/1B0RPXlIf0qHYor_gJWeIvD4bz7OfNy4F
-download the mental_results folder and rename it to mental_model and keep it in the same folder as the cloned repo folder
+download the mentalbert_results folder and rename it to mentalbert_model and keep it in the same folder as the cloned repo folder